 Starting in the 2015-16 school year, Spring Lake Public Schools began deploying technology devices to all students K-12.
 This program is a key component towards facilitating achievement of Spring Lake Public Schools’ 3rd district goal, “All graduates will be technologically literate.”

 Starting in the 2017-18 school year, all K-4th grade students are issued an iPad and all 5-12th grade students were issued a Chromebook.
 SLPS is making every effort to refresh Chromebooks on a four year schedule, and refresh iPads on a 5 year schedule.

 This page is meant to provide resources and answers to common questions for parents, students, and staff.

-Spring Lake Public Schools has a district-wide technology Acceptable Use Policy.
+Spring Lake Public Schools has a district-wide Student Technology Acceptable Use and Safety policy.
 All students are subject to this policy while using school provided technology devices and resources at school or at home.

-Each school building has a dedicated student handbook which further defines student responsibilities with school provided technology devices and resources.
+Each school has a dedicated student handbook which further defines student responsibilities with school provided technology devices and resources.